Computation of the effective slip of rough hydrophobic surfaces via homogenization: Asymptotic study of ``riblet'' designs

 This section is devoted to the proof of Theorem \ref{thm:riblet}.
 In the case of riblets, we recall that ${\cal T}^\eps$ is invariant by translation in $x_1$.
 Since $f=(f_1,f_2,f_3)$ is also independent on the $x_1$ variable, the solution $(u^\eps,p^\eps)$ of system \eqref{eq:Stokes}-\eqref{noslip-z=1}-\eqref{mixed-z=0} depends only on $(x_2,x_3)$.
 As a result, the first component of $u^\eps$ satisfies: \be \ee where $\nabla_{2,3}$ and $\Delta_{2,3}$ stand for the gradient (resp.\,the Laplacian) with respect to the $(x_2,x_3)$ variables, $\T^1=\R/\Z $ and where we have denoted $\Pi$ the projection operator defined by $\Pi(x_1,x_2,0)=(x_2,0)$.
 In the same fashion, $(u^\eps_2,u^\eps_3), p^\eps$ satisfy the following Stokes problem: \be \ee Hence, the original 3d problem reduces to the study of two independent systems (with a Laplace and a Stokes equations), set in the 2d domain $\T \times (0,1)$.
 This change from a 3d to a 2d setting explains the change of scalings between Theorem \ref{thm:patch} and Theorem \ref{thm:riblet}.

-{\em To handle the Stokes equations \eqref{Stokes2d}}, we proceed like in the previous section: in short, we adapt the homogenization techniques of \cite{Allaire1, Allaire2}, dedicated to the Stokes flow across a periodic network of balls, set along an hypersurface.
+{\em To handle the Stokes equations \eqref{Stokes2d}}, we proceed like in the previous section: in short, we adapt the homogenization techniques of Ref. \refcite{Allaire1,Allaire2}, dedicated to the Stokes flow across a periodic network of balls, set along an hypersurface.
 As mentioned before, the difference is the dimension of the domain.
-One must this time consider the 2d results of \cite{Allaire2}, about periodic network of disks along a line.
+One must this time consider the 2d results of Ref. \refcite{Allaire2}, about periodic network of disks along a line.
 For brevity, we do not give further details.
-We eventually obtain the following limit system. \be \ee
+We eventually obtain the following limit system: \be \ee where we recall that $C_0:=\lim_{\eps \to 0} - \eps \ln |\aeps|$.

 {\em As regards the Laplace equation \eqref{Laplace2d}}, the idea is exactly the same.
 Actually, the situation is even simpler, and has been analysed for a longer time.
-Namely, one may start from the work of Cioranescu and Murat \cite{terme-etrange}, instead of \cite[section 4]{Allaire1}.
+Namely, one may start from the work of Cioranescu and Murat (see Ref. \refcite{terme-etrange}), instead of section 4 in Ref. \refcite{Allaire1}.
 Again, we leave the details to the reader.
 In our setting, the limit system is \be \ee

 We deduce from systems \eqref{limit-Laplace2d} and \eqref{limit-Stokes2d} that $\overline{u}=\overline{u}_{M_{riblets}}$, $M_{riblets}$ being given by \eqref{Mparallel}.
 The sub-cases where $f=e_1$ or $f=e_2$ follow easily.